contentful/storageroom-to-contentful.rb/README.md

 ```

 #### Locale
-Entries in Contetnful can be localized.
+Entries in Contentful can be localized.
-When importing Entry from StoragRoom to Contentful, some entry may have attribute named as 'locale'.
+When importing Entries from StorageRoom to Contentful, some may have attributes that are named as 'locale'.
-If the value of this attribute will not be the same as the ```code``` of locale in Contentful, create entry fails.
+Is the value of this attribute not the same as locale ```code``` on Contentful creating the entries will fail.
+You always need to create the locales on Contentful before you start the import.

 ##Association